Shpadoinkle/tech_tinkers/README.md

 # tech_tinkers
-Combined repo for all old tech challenges
+Had alot of old separate repos for old tech challenges etc..
+Combined them all into one repo